MarCanovas/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization
 For this project I used a ToDo list in paper and a Trello agile CANVAS.

-On the repository you can find the main.py file, which contains the basic 2 player version of the game, and a main_ai.py file, ready to be used in order to implement the AI thoght process.
+On the repository you can find the main.py file, which contains the basic 2 player version of the game, and soon a main_ai.py file, ready to be used in order to implement the AI thoght process.

 ## Links